 The average rental price in Upper Montclair is currently $5,394, based on NeighborhoodScout's exclusive analysis.
 The average rental cost in this neighborhood is higher than 96.2% of the neighborhoods in New Jersey.

-Upper Montclair is a suburban neighborhood (based on population density) located in Montclair, New Jersey.
+Upper Montclair is an urban neighborhood (based on population density) located in Montclair, New Jersey.

-Upper Montclair real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and small apartment buildings.
+Upper Montclair real estate is primarily made up of large (four, five or more bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Upper Montclair neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Montclair, the Upper Montclair neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.